 Who Uses Embroidery Digitizing?

-Embroidery digitizing is utilized by many professionals, including fashion designers, embroiderers, businesses offering custom apparel, and even hobbyists.
+Many professionals utilize Embroidery digitizing, including fashion designers, embroiderers, businesses offering custom apparel, and even hobbyists.
 From large-scale commercial operations to small crafting enterprises, the ability to create digitized embroidery designs enables a versatile approach to producing high-quality, customized pieces efficiently.

 2. Basic Types of Embroidery Digitizing